-Snarr3D Inc. utilizes additive manufacturing technology, also known as 3D printing, to fabricate high-performance putter and iron golf shafts with increased aesthetic appeal.
-The golf shaft, commonly referred to as the engine of the golf club, directly drives performance and has a significant effect on the distance, accuracy, and consistency of every golf shot.
-Snarr3D's patent pending technology unlocks a new era of golf shaft design, providing golfers with innovative shaft options to improve their game.
+Snarr3D Inc. utilizes additive manufacturing technology, also known as 3D printing, to fabricate high-performance putters with increased aesthetic appeal.
+The golf shaft, commonly referred to as the engine of the golf club, directly drives performance and has a significant effect on the speed, accuracy, and repeatability of every putt.
+Snarr3D's patent pending technology and data-driven approach unlocks a new era of golf shaft design, resulting in next-generation putters showcasing innovative aesthetics.

 Optimized weight distribution for more consistent putting

-With full control of the weight distribution throughout the putter shaft, Snarr3D's innovative weighting techniques promote better tempo and a more consistent stroke for more made putts.
+With full control of the weight distribution throughout the putter shaft, Snarr3D's innovative weighting techniques promote better speed control and strike location for more made putts.

 The Additive Manufacturing Process

 Exhibited in this video is the additive manufacturing process known as powder bed fusion that Snarr3D utilizes to fabricate their golf shafts.
 The process begins with a blade spreading a fresh layer of powder over the build plate.
 A laser then scans the cross section of the part(s) being made, melting the particles and subsequently fusing them together upon cooling.
 Another layer of powder is then spread and the process is repeated layer-by-layer to build up the three dimensional part(s).

 Additive manufacturing enables the innovative Snarr3D shaft design process